 Resources are offered in the towns of Bolivar, Corinth, Denton, Lake Dallas, Hickory Creek, Sanger, and Shady Shores.
 Some of what may be offered is noted below.

-- Rent, housing assistance, and grants for paying utility bills is offered in an emergency.
+- Grants for paying utility bills is offered in an emergency.

 - Health care and medical needs for adults, including the uninsured.
 There may also be free eyeglasses for adults and children in Denton.